 - All transport between destinations by buses, trains and boats

 - 50 Degrees North minibus (or similar) between Lom and Aurland.
 Stop along the way for unexpected photo opportunities, National Tourist Route monuments or quick rest stops.

-- Geiranger day tour with fjord cruise.
+- Geiranger day tour with fjord rib boat safari.
 (Subject to change due to weather/snow conditions on the mountain).

 - Flåm Railway excursion